walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 disclosure alternatives, use-case and purpose assertions, and any recognized application authorization.
 These are protocol facts, not UI-derived state.

+Build ``ProximityPresentationSubmission`` only from the current review and dispatch `.approve(reviewID: review.reviewID, submission: submission)` or `.decline(reviewID: review.reviewID)`.
+A valid decision consumes that identity once;
+invalid submissions leave the review available for correction.
+Acceptance records the holder's decision, while signing and transmission may still fail.

-Build ``ProximitySubmission`` only from the current review.
-The SDK binds and revalidates credential, holder-key, reader-trust, status, disclosure, and application-profile state before it sends a response.
+The SDK owns accepted values and detaches host projections.
+It binds and revalidates credential, holder-key, reader-trust, status, disclosure, and application-profile state before it sends a response.
 A stale or changed selection returns a typed rejection and does not disclose data.
+Recovery distinguishes retrying prerequisites in the active session from starting a new session after a terminal failure.

 Reader-authentication statements remain distinct by scope, document index, and statement index.
 During protected-key work,